yegle/your-dns/README.md

 then to Cloudflare DNS.

 By default the setup uses Cloudflare's 1.1.1.1 DNS server.
-You can modify `Corefile.backend` and specify a different server.
-A list of available DNS-over-TLS name server is available at https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Test+Servers.
+You can modify `Corefile` and specify a different server.
+A list of DNS-over-TLS name server is available at https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Test+Servers.

 1. Create a network called `infra_network`.
 (Why not create the network